ibm-cloud-docs/discovery-data/feedback.md

 To share ideas or suggest new features for the {{site.data.keyword.discoveryshort}} service on {{site.data.keyword.icp4dfull_notm}}, go to the [IBM Data and AI Ideas Portal for Customers](https://ibm-data-and-ai.ideas.ibm.com/){: external}

-## Give us feedback about the product documentation
+## Product documentation feedback
 {: #feedback-doc}

+Give us feedback about the product documentation.
 A **Feedback** button is displayed along the edge of each page.
 Click it to open a form where you can rate the current topic and share a comment.